Journalist Andy Ngo Under Fire For Sharing Misleading Clip Of Assault After ‘Million MAGA March’

 — Don "Big Chooch" Moynihan (@donmoyn) November 15, 2020

 Ngo has been criticized in the past for close ties to far-right organizations.
-As The Inquisitr reported, video released last year showed him with the group Patriot Prayer as members discussed plans to attack a militant anti-fascist group, though Ngo never reported on this coordination and only shared clips of the attack, claiming that the anti-fascist members were the ones instigating.
+As The Inquisitr reported, video footage released last year showed him with the group Patriot Prayer as members discussed plans to attack a militant anti-fascist group, though Ngo never reported on this coordination and only shared clips of the attack, claiming that the anti-fascist members were the ones instigating.

 As Newsweek reported, at least 20 people had been arrested throughout the day on Saturday as violent scuffles broke out.
 Two police officers were also injured, and one person was left in critical condition after being stabbed in the back, the report added.